 Well, we can use Netflix, among other apps!
 In fact, there are several options for watching TV shows and movies.
 When it comes to watching what you want when you want it, nothing beats on-demand streaming services.
 You can watch content on demand through subscription services, free services, or by simply buying or renting digital copies of films and TV shows.

-Streaming Video on Demand
+Subscription Video on Demand

-As the name suggests, streaming video on demand (“SVOD”) services are online streaming services that allow you to watch TV shows and movies whenever you want.
+As the name suggests, subscription video on demand (“SVOD”) services are online streaming services that allow you to watch TV shows and movies whenever you want.
 In exchange for a subscription fee, SVOD services give you access to a library of streaming content.
 You can start, pause, and resume the TV shows and movies available through these services whenever you’d like.

 Ad-Supported Video on Demand